WojciechStancel/Notes-React-App/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm run server`

-Runs the json server in development mode.\
-Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

-### ⬆️ With those two commands above You have complete fullstack app with CRUD functionality ⬆️

 ### `npm run build`

 Builds the app for production to the `build` folder.\